[WEBINAR] Building your executive profile for B2B

 This not only allows you to gather valuable content while staying productive, but also helps visualise your leadership, humanise your messaging, and showcase raw authenticity.

 Not every executive portrait involves video.
-But if yours does, take time to prepare what you want to say.
+But if yours does, make sure you prepare what you want to say.

 Start by reading relevant publications and social debate to understand the key issues affecting your industry and what your stakeholders care most about.

 Then, draft a list of questions and points you want to cover.
-Just don’t over-rehearse.
-It’ll make your delivery feel stiff.
+Just don’t over-rehearse or it'll make your delivery feel stiff.

 Keep your messaging sharp and specific.
 Instead of saying “we believe in innovation”, say “we're investing 40% of our R&D budget into climate tech to meet our net-zero targets.”

-Finally, make sure your messaging aligns with your broader campaign, so nothing feels off-topic or disconnected.
+Finally, align your messaging with your broader campaign, so nothing feels off-topic or disconnected.

 For every executive portrait shoot, bring several outfits.